mattshade/impulse/wp-content/plugins/advanced-ads/readme.txt

 display ads by conditions based on the visitor.
 [List of all visitor conditions](https://wpadvancedads.com/manual/visitor-conditions/)

 * display or hide a banner by device: mobile and tablet or desktop
-* display or hide a banner for logged in visitors
+* display or hide a banner by role and for logged in visitors
-* hide advertising from logged in users based on their role
-* advanced visitor conditions: previous visited url (referrer), user capability, browser language, browser and device, url parameters included in [Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/)
+* advanced visitor conditions: previously visited URL (referrer), user capability, browser language, browser and device, URL parameters included in [Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/)
-* display ads by geo location with the [Geo Targeting add-on](https://wpadvancedads.com/add-ons/geo-targeting/)
+* display ads by geolocation with the [Geo Targeting add-on](https://wpadvancedads.com/add-ons/geo-targeting/)
 * display ads by browser width with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)

 = ad injection | placements =

 Placements to insert ads in pre-defined positions in your theme and content.
 [List of all placements](https://wpadvancedads.com/manual/placements/)

-* ads after any given paragraph or headline in the post content
+* ads after any given paragraph or headline
-* ads at the top of the post content
-* ads at the bottom of the post content
+* ads at the top or bottom of the post content
 * ads before closing `</head>` tag
-* ads page footer
+* ads in the footer
 * test placements against each other with [Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/)
-* many more ad inserters with [add-ons](https://wpadvancedads.com/add-ons/)
+* many more ad positions with [add-ons](https://wpadvancedads.com/add-ons/)

-= ad networks =

-The Advanced Ads ad manager is compatible with all ad networks and banners from affiliate programs like Google AdSense, Chitika, Clickbank, Amazon, and also Google DoubleClick (DFP).
-You can also use it to insert additional ad network tags into header or footer of your site without additional coding.

-= best support for mobile devices =
+= mobile devices =

 * display ads for mobile and tablets or desktop only
-* display responsive image ads (WordPress 4.4 and later)
+* display responsive image ads
 * ads for specific browser sizes only using [Responsive Ads](https://wpadvancedads.com/add-ons/responsive-ads/)
 * insert ads on AMP pages with [Responsive Ads](https://wpadvancedads.com/add-ons/responsive-ads/)

 = Google AdSense =

-* supports all ad units, including display ads, link units, and matched content
+* supports all AdSense ad types, including AdSense display ads, AdSense link units, AdSense In-feed, AdSense In-article, and AdSense matched content
-* switch sizes of an ad
+* change type and sizes of an ad without going into your AdSense account
-* switch between normal and responsive ads
-* optional limit to 3 AdSense banners according to AdSense terms of service
+* optional limit to 3 AdSense banners
 * hide AdSense advertisements on 404 pages by default (to comply with AdSense terms)
-* insert Page-Level ads code globally
+* insert AdSense verification and AdSense Page-Level ads
+* Ad Health integration and AdSense violation checks
+* option to make the AdSense background transparent
+* place AdSense In-feed ads using the also free [In-feed add-on](https://wordpress.org/plugins/advanced-ads-adsense-in-feed/)
 * assistant for exact sizes of responsive ads with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)

 = ad blocker =

-* basic features to prevent ad blocks from being removed by AdBlock and co
+* basic features to prevent ad blocks from being removed by AdBlock and others
 * prevent ad blockers from breaking sites where plugin scripts are running

-= based on WordPress standards =

-* integrated into WordPress using standards like custom post types, taxonomies and hooks
-* easily customizable by any WordPress plugin developer
+* show alternative content to ad block users with [Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/)

 Learn more on the [plugin homepage](https://wpadvancedads.com).